The Honest Guide to Choosing Between Cancún, Playa del Carmen & Tulum

 If you have the time on your hands, choosing Playa del Carmen will give you the best of both worlds (both Tulum and Cancun are less than an hour away from here).

-It offers urban luxuries similar to Cancun but also has some authentic charm of Tulum.
+It offers urban luxuries similar to those in Cancun, but also has some authentic charm of Tulum.
 However, you won’t find anything in the way of natural wonders, which Tulum takes the crown for.

-But if your options boil down to Cancun vs Tulum, I’d recommend going with Tulum.
+However, if your options boil down to Cancún vs. Tulum, I’d recommend going with Tulum.
 Unlike the extremely metropolitan (and therefore boring) atmosphere of Cancun, it has a bohemian vibe and offers a far more relaxing stay.
 Just keep in mind that it’s also generally more expensive unless you carefully choose where to stay in Tulum.

-Last, but not least, is my humble recommendation to try out all three of the destinations.
+Lastly, but not least, I humbly recommend trying out all three destinations.
 Like I have said before, they’re all unique in their own right, so each one deserves a trip.
 Whichever city you choose to stay in, do squeeze a drive to the other two into your Cancun itinerary, if you can.